sifive/wake/share/doc/wake/tutorial.md

 You can construct an `Error` directly, or use `makeError` which simply takes a `String` cause and will record the Stack.

+### Ignore wake source files

+There are occasions where you want wake to ignore wake source files (`*.wake`).
+Examples include testing, where you could exclude some files from regular usage, or a directory structure that includes duplicate repository checkouts, where duplicate symbol definitions would raise an error.

+Wake can look for files named `.wakeignore` containing patterns.
+The pattern language is shell filename globbing with leading directory match.
+One pattern per line, each relative to the path of the `.wakeignore` file.
+Patterns will only match against files with the `.wake` filename extension.

+An example:

+    workspace
+        ├── wake.db
+        ├── repo1
+        │   └── foo.wake
+        └── repo2
+            ├── .wakeignore
+            └── repo1
+                └── foo.wake

+If `repo1` is checked-out out twice like above, then if a `.wakeignore` file at path `workspace/repo2` contained `repo1` then `foo.wake` would not be read twice.

+The following patterns in `workspace/repo2/.wakeignore` would all match the above `repo2/repo1/foo.wake`:

+    repo1
+    repo1/foo.wake
+    */*.wake